-- It is highly desirable to have partners formally identified (either through obtaining API keys or by providing contact data such as website domain or application identifier in a store during API initialization). - This information should not be blindly trusted; double-checking mechanisms are necessary to identify suspicious requests.
+- It is highly desirable to have partners formally identified (either through obtaining API keys or by providing contact data such as website domain or application identifier in a store while initializing the API). - This information shall not be trusted unconditionally; there must be double-checking mechanisms that identify suspicious requests.